 I find painting both meditative and invigorating, qualities that are reflected in the works themselves.

 I was was born in South Africa where I did Bachelor and Honours degrees in History of Art.
 We immigrated to Switzerland in 1986.
 Here I worked in foreign language training for 25 years.
 Since 2012 I have dedicated my time to my artistic development and practice.
 This has included doing intensive self-study, a year at the Zurich School of Art and Design, plus numerous classes and workshops with local and international artists.
 In 2019 I was selected for a residency in Iceland.
 In 2020 I did the intensive on-line course, CVP or Creative Visionary Program with Art2Life.
+This year I'm working on finding a more intuitive expressive visual langauge with the help of abstract expressionist Nancy Hillis.

 My paintings have been shown in group and solo shows in Switzerland and are in collections on three continents.